BrandonJoyce356/BrandonJoyce356.github.io/_posts/2012-03-20-sending-emails-with-orchard-modules.md

 ---
 layout: post
 title: Sending Emails With Orchard Modules
+category: Orchard CMS
 permalink: sending-emails-with-orchard-modules
 ---
 Sending an email in .Net is pretty simple.
 You just put some settings into an instance of SmtpClient, create a MailMessage and off you go.
 In Orchard CMS, there are a couple of other ways.
 While you could still use the SmtpClient directly, there are benefits to doing it the Orchard way.
 The first option is to use the new Forms, Tokens, and Rules modules as outlined here: http://www.davidhayden.me/blog/rules-tokens-and-form-api-in-orchard-1.3  This is kind of a content driven approach.
 The second option which I will be outlining, is more along the lines of what a Module developer would use.
 In fact, option #1 is built on this method!